Closing arguments Friday in Brendan Banfield trial after he testifies he saw his wife stabbed before shooting attacker

 He said he made clear to Peres Magalhães that he’d had affairs in the past, and this was just another affair that would not change his relationship with his wife.

-that he loved his wife and they’d made a decision to stay married despite both having affairs at times during their nearly 20-year relationship.
+Banfield said he loved his wife and they’d made a decision to stay married despite both having affairs during their nearly 20-year relationship.

 On Thursday, Banfield testified he and Peres Magalhães had broken up at different times in their affair and were not actively in a relationship the day of the killings.